Saggarwal9/Online-Courses-Notes/JS Notes/Dom.md

 </pre>
 This in the functionToCall function corresponds to the tag the event takes place on, for instance H1, LI, body etc.
 functionTocall can be both anonymous or glboal function.

+### Events
+1) Mouseover: Comes into play when you hover the mouse onto an element.
+It just happens only when we mouse over initially, and not continuousaly.
+However, if we change the color of the text during mouseover, the color will stay or any change in general.
+2) Mouseout: Solves the problem of mouseover, where mouseout event comes into play once we stop hovering.